-Though caught in the initial unwinding, the dog had never relented, and now somehow began to move up as feelings of misery and doubt were magically recast into lightness and lift.
+Though caught in the initial unwinding, the dog had never relented, and now began to move up as feelings of misery and doubt were magically recast into lightness and lift.
 Alone now in his mission, his breathing aligned with motor function, and together they generated an easy speed.
 He wasn’t driving; he was being pulled.
 He wasn’t doing it, it was being done with him in tow.
 He needed only to create the initial momentum to become both progenitor and recipient, the transfer unknown until the matter was complete.
 The remaining runner between the dog and the minister’s son became no more than a marker in the road, an integer to measure progress.
 The dog moved by without sound, never sharing a stride nor a moment of union.

 The dog arrived at his side atop a river of pace, moving with an inexorable flow.
 Passing each dying member of the group, he seemed to devour their spent strength like meaty bones, and convert them into a mystical fuel.
-Broken white traffic lines stretched out before them as they began matching effort, man and dog, the road barely grazed by their skimming strides.
+Broken white lane lines stretched out before them as they began matching effort, man and dog, the road barely grazed by their skimming strides.

 The minister’s son’s cheekbones, like gun sights, fixed his eyes ahead, his entire sensory system reduced to no more than awareness.
 Silent drafts of air – sainted oxygen – fed fuel to his transport, even as they were instantly consumed in the ovens of muscular need.
-As co-leaders, man and beast were stripped to essential being, what I am and what I’m doing fused into the same thundering moment, hopeful beyond regret as the dream came to life illumined by the cast of their glow in the full light of day.
+As co-leaders, man and beast were stripped to essential being, what I am and what I’m doing fused into the same thundering moment as the dream came to life illumined by the cast of their glow in the full light of day.

-Through the sheer act of will the streets had once again become their transcendent way, footfalls and heartbeats their mantra alive within the white-noised hush of serenity’s shroud.
+Through the sheer act of will the streets had once again become their transcendent way, footfalls and heartbeats their mantra within the white-noised hush of serenity’s shroud.
 Valiant to the end, straining against manifest limitations, their mouths peeled back into open wounds from which no utterance of deceit, abuse or malice could issue, they began to surrender, dog and man, separated and spent, losing cohesion and drifting once more into component parts.

 It had become, as it always had, a blistering screed against all the inequities that led them to this fugitive state, inequities that had long ago molded their worldview.
 Not real inequities, mind you, the ones God had imposed on other nations, other peoples.
 They weren’t so blind as to believe that they were in such company.
 But the small injustices of any life one chooses to amplify, to fixate on in order to dredge up the requisites necessary as fuel, those they could, and did, identify as motivations.